YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Plugin error: The plugin reports that the master key file does not contain a valid entry pointing to the database file.

-Action: Create an entry in the master key file for the specified database file, verify that the database file exists and appropriate authorizations exist on the directory and database file name.
+Action: Create an entry in the master key file for the specified database file, verify that the database file exists and that appropriate authorizations exist on the directory and database file name.

 ------------------------------------------------------
 Database file <path> not found